Financial bloggers often portray the traditional IRA vs. the 401(k) plan as a debate, as if one plan is better than the other.

 If you are covered by an employer-sponsored plan, you can still make a contribution to a traditional IRA.
 But the tax deductibility of that contribution will be determined by the following MAGI levels:

-- Married filing separately, contribution phases out up to a MAGI of $10,000, beyond which it completely disappears.
+- Married filing separately, contribution phases out up to a MAGI of $10,000, beyond which it completely disappears(no change from 2018 to 2019).

 The numbers are different if you are not covered by employer-sponsored retirement plan, but your spouse is.
 In that case, the tax deductibility of your IRA contribution is subject to the following MAGI limits: